Joao Felix-Milan, it will be goodbye: future between Benfica and Saudi Arabia

 Getty Images

-Accordingly, AC Milan has decided not to renew the agreement with Chelsea, the owner of the player’s card, who will now have to find a new accommodation for the talented 1999-born player.
-Two main roads are on the horizon: a romantic return to Benfica or a cheap turn to Saudi Arabia.
+Accordingly, Milan has decided not to renew the agreement with Chelsea, the owner of the player’s card, who will now have to find a new accommodation for the talented class of 1999.
+There are two main roads on the horizon: a romantic return to Benfica or a cheap turn to Saudi Arabia.

 The other option is Saudi Arabia.
 His agent, Jorge Mendes, is probing this possibility, attracted by an economically attractive market and a less critical and more “protected” environment than in European soccer.
-A context that, for a still young but now often discussed talent, could offer new motivation.
+A context that, for a talent still young but now often discussed, could offer new motivation.

 You may also like...